|

 pinning her underneath it as the brutal

-fight wages on until Kong
+fight rages on until Kong

 finally gets the upper hand and breaks the

-dinosaur's jaw, splitting it's mouth
+dinosaur's jaw, splitting it's maw

 open way beyond the original technical